kyma-project/kyma/components/installer/README.md

       release: "hmc-default"
 ```

-In the above example the component `remote-environemnts` will be installed into the namespace `kyma-integration` using `hmc-default` as its release name.
+In the example above, the `remote-environments` component will be installed in the `kyma-integration` Namespace, using `hmc-default` as the release name..
 Fields `name` and `namespace` are mandatory.
 The name of the component is also the name of the component subdirectory in the `resources` directory.
-Installer assumes that component subdirectory is valid helm chart.
+Installer assumes that the component subdirectory is a valid Helm chart.